 We are interested in massive dynamic sensor networks where the sensors are deployed and never recovered.
 In addition to the problems of an ad-hoc dynamic network (see above) we also have a requirement to minimise the energy use in these networks in order to extend the operating time of the sensors.
 We have previously developed simple energy use models for protocols involving putting the sensors to sleep.
 As low energy Tx/Rx modules become available, the energy used by the node processor will increase as a proportion of the total.
 It will then be important to optimise processing as well as Tx/RX energy.
+I have a particular interest in developing simulation and test bed frameworks to robustly compare and measure the bounds on reliability and responsiveness for wireless sensor networks including both physical process and realistic radio channel models with an aim to extend the applicability of WSN to meet safety critical application requirements.
 Contact: Dr. John Williams

 Ad-hoc networks are dynamic in that nodes on the network can join and leave at any time as well as being able to move while connected.
 Thus the network topology and hence the routing tables are dynamic.
 This can happen on slow time scales (i.e. the topology changes more slow than the time it takes to update the routes) where traditional approaches will work.
 If the topology changes on a time scale that is comparable or faster than the routing update time then new approaches are needed.
 Contact: Prof. Keith Blow